Funded childcare places for two-year-olds

 - 1 April and 31 August – Apply between mid-May and August eligible from September (autumn term)

-Please note: our system will only allow parents or Customer Service Centre to submit applications up to 16 weeks before the term in which the child would be entitled to start their free place (see dates in previous paragraph).
+Please note: our system allows parents or customer service centre representatives to submit applications only up to 16 weeks before the term in which the child would be entitled to start their free place (see dates in previous paragraph).
 If it is more than 16 weeks before the term start date then you will not be able to proceed with your application.
 Please apply at a later date in this instance.

 Places are available in Ofsted-rated good or outstanding providers on the Nottinghamshire directory for up to 15 hours per week for 38 weeks per year (term time only).Get started